btc-nashville/bylaws/README.md

 #README

-These are the official Bylaws of the Tennessee Bitcoin Alliance. (http://tennesseebitcoin.org), a Tennessee non-profit corporation.
+These are the proposed Bylaws of the Tennessee Bitcoin Alliance. (http://tennesseebitcoin.org), a Tennessee non-profit corporation.

 ##License